AleksanderOlczyk/japanese-vocab-graber/Anki/Hours_gen/README.md

 # Japanese Hours Generator

 This Python script generates Japanese hours and saves them to a text file.
-Each line in the output file contains a time in the format `xx:xx` followed by its Japanese counterpart.
+Each line in the output file contains a time in the format `hh:mm` followed by its Japanese counterpart.

 ## Usage